JocaBadasss/Space-cream/README.md

 <h1 align="center">Space cream</h1>

 <p align="center">
-  A app promoted by Rocketseat to teach responsivity on differents devices.
+  A app promoted by Rocketseat to teach responsivity and animations on differents devices.
  <br/>
 </p>